Frequently Asked Questions

 12. Why shouldn’t gay couples be able to have sexual relations while attending TWU?

-All unmarried students—heterosexual or homosexual—are asked to refrain from sexual intimacy while members of the TWU community.
+All unmarried students—gay or straight—are asked to refrain from sexual intimacy while members of the TWU community.
 By signing the Community Covenant, members agree to live in conformity with traditional understandings of biblical principles.
 We love and value all of the voices represented in our TWU body, as well as those who choose to attend elsewhere, but we nonetheless define our community by traditional, Bible-based principles.

 13. So “extramarital” sexual relations between all unmarried couples is unacceptable, but what about legally married same-sex couples?